Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 #### Doppler

 The green icon on GPS-Speedsurfing is often thought to represent a "Doppler" device, but that is not actually the case.
-It actually represents a device that has been approved for use on GP3S, considering the overall performance, and mandatory criteria of Doppler-derived speeds.
+It actually represents a device that has been approved for use on GP3S, considering the overall performance, presence of Doppler-derived speeds, and correct usage.

 Satellites are orbiting the earth twice per day, whilst the earth is rotating, whilst we are windsurfing.
 The GNSS signals are affected by the Doppler effect, which essentially changes the frequency.
 In order to process the GNSS signals, receivers must determine the Doppler shift for each signal.